 - Dry red wine: For a non-alcoholic substitute, use additional beef broth or cranberry juice.

 - Beef broth: Opt for low-sodium broth if you want more control over the saltiness.
-I often make my broth from the Better Than Bouillon paste.
+I often make my broth from Better Than Bouillon paste.

 - Italian seasoning: A blend of herbs like oregano, basil, and thyme adds aromatic flavor and complements the richness of the beef.
 You can also use fresh herbs if you have them on hand.

-How to make beef stew with biscuit topping:
+How to make beef stew with biscuits

 - Step 1: Toss beef with flour and salt and pepper.
 Cook in batches with the oil, browning, then removing from the pan.